Science and technology in Israel: History

 Industrial research began at the Technion - Israel Institute of Technology, was also initiated at the Daniel Sieff Research Center (later the Weizmann Institute of Science), established in 1934 in Rehovot.
 The Dead Sea Laboratories opened in the 1930s.
 The first modern electronic computer in Israel and the Middle East, and one of the first large-scale, stored-program, electronic computers in the world, called WEIZAC, was built at the Weizmann Institute during 1954–1955, based on the Institute for Advanced Study (IAS) architecture developed by John von Neumann.
 WEIZAC has been recognized by the IEEE as a milestone in the history of electrical engineering and computing.
 IBM Israel, registered on June 8, 1950, was the country's first high-tech firm.
 The company, located on Allenby Street in Tel Aviv, assembled and repaired punch card machines, sorting machines and tabulators.
 In 1956, a local plant was opened to produce punch cards, and a year later, the first service center opened, offering computerized data processing services.

 Scientific and technological research in Israel was boosted by the appointment of a chief scientist for the Industry and Trade Ministry at the recommendation of a committee headed by Ephraim Katzir, later president of Israel.
 The Israeli government provided grants that covered 50–80 percent of the outlay for new start-ups, with no conditions, no shareholding and no participation in management.
 In the early 1980s, Control Data Corporation, a partner in Elron Electronic Industries, formed the country's first venture capital firm.

+The Israel Innovation Authority warned in September 2025 of a slump in tech manufacturing.
+The tech sector is the largest and fastest-growing driver of growth in the Israeli economy.
+However, the sector has experienced stagnant employment and manufacturing growth, as hiring has not been matched by investment in startups.